oliverkiranbrown/app_backend/README.md

 #### Setup steps

-1. The deployment markers run first, and make sure that the state of the installation is compatible with the options passed in the values files.
+1. The deployment markers run first, and make sure that the state of the installation is compatible with the values passed in the values files.
 For example, it would prevent disabling MAS once ESS is setup with MAS enabled.
   ```
   ess-deployment-markers-pre-6c75f                       0/1     Completed   0          11m
   ```